AdobeDocs/target-learn.en/help/audiences/create-profile-scripts.md

 author: Daniel Wright
 exl-id: b5c44d8b-20a2-4842-a879-91d1ee68a3ec
 ---
-# Create Profile Scripts in Adobe Target
+# Create profile scripts in Adobe Target

-## What you will learn

 In this video, you learn how to: